Starobinsky Inflation and the Latest CMB Data: A Subtle Tension?: Conclusion

 In the second part of our analysis, we performed a more robust approach by implementing the inflationary dynamics directly into the Boltzmann code CLASS.
 This allowed us to self-consistently connect the inflationary phase to the late-time cosmological evolution.
 Within this framework, we found that the Starobinsky model remains fully consistent with the most recent CMB data.
 The theoretical range of $N_k$ lies well within the $1\sigma$ region for Planck data, while for the combined Planck+ACT dataset it extends slightly toward the $2\sigma$ region—indicating a mild tension.

-For the extended $R^3$ model, the situation improves further.
-The additional degree of freedom broadens the allowed range of $N_k$, making it consistent with both datasets.
-The posterior distributions for the Planck+ACT combination show a slight preference for a negative, nonzero value of $\alpha_0$, suggesting that the $R^3$ extension may provide a marginally better fit than the pure Starobinsky case.
+For the extended $R^3$ model, the presence of one additional degree of freedom shifts the peaks of the Gaussian posterior for $n_s$ into the reheating-motivated window for the number of e-folds $N_k$, making the model fully consistent with both datasets.
+While the Planck+ACT combination shows a tendency toward a negative, nonzero value of $\alpha_0$, this should not be interpreted as evidence that the $R^3$ model is statistically preferred over the pure Starobinsky scenario, since the extended theory contains one extra parameter.
+What can be concluded is that both the original Starobinsky model and its $R^3$ extension remain fully compatible with current CMB observations.

-We concluded that the Starobinsky model remains a highly viable and robust inflationary scenario, and that a small higher-order curvature correction $R^3$ can modestly improve its consistency with the most up-to-date CMB observations.
-However, the inclusion of this additional degree of freedom naturally broadens the posterior distributions, leading to less stringent constraints on $N_k$ —especially when combining independent datasets such as Planck and ACT.
+It is important to emphasize that our results rely on a number of assumptions that must hold for the analysis to remain consistent.
+In particular, the theoretically motivated range for $N_k$ is valid only within the standard picture of a single, uninterrupted period of slow-roll inflation followed by a conventional reheating phase.
+If the early Universe dynamics were more exotic—for instance, if a second stage of inflation or an extended quasi–de Sitter phase occurred, or if additional dynamical fields became relevant during inflation—then the connection between inflationary scales and present-day observables would be modified, and our derived range for $N_k$ would no longer apply.
+In such scenarios, the constraints presented in this work could be substantially altered, and a dedicated analysis would be required.

+Another important source of residual uncertainty arises from the treatment of astrophysical foregrounds and from the combination of datasets originating from different experiments.
+In this work, we combine Planck and ACT likelihoods, which rely on distinct instruments, observing strategies, frequency channels, and foreground–subtraction pipelines.
+While both collaborations provide state-of-the-art foreground modeling, small differences in component separation, beam systematics, and calibration procedures inevitably propagate into the inferred cosmological parameters.
+These residuals are especially relevant at high multipoles, where ACT dominates, and in the intermediate regime where both datasets overlap.
+Although the impact of these effects is mitigated by the use of publicly validated likelihoods, one must keep in mind that a full joint reanalysis with a unified foreground framework could lead to slight shifts in the posterior distributions.
+Our conclusions should therefore be interpreted within the context of these unavoidable experimental and modeling uncertainties.